alvarobartt/vertex-ai-huggingface/README.md

 * [ ] `batch-predictions/`: contains some notebooks to explain the concept of batch predictions, comparing those to online predictions, and also providing some practical use cases
 * [ ] `real-time-inference/sentence-transformers/`: contains some notebooks explaining how to upload, register and deploy `SentenceTransformers` models in Vertex AI

-Additionally, a Python package is being currently developed to remove the hustle of using `google-cloud-aiplatform` and to manually define everything, while everything will be done similarly to how it's done in `sagemaker` which is AWS SageMaker's Python SDK, more information about the tentative approach pattern at [`sagemaker.huggingface.HuggingFaceModel`](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/huggingface/model.py).
+Additionally, a Python package is being currently developed to remove the hustle of using `google-cloud-aiplatform` with HuggingFace models, providing more extensibility towards HuggingFace's use cases.
+The interface looks similar to the one defined in `sagemaker`, AWS SageMaker's Python SDK; check it at [`sagemaker.huggingface.HuggingFaceModel`](https://github.com/aws/sagemaker-python-sdk/blob/master/src/sagemaker/huggingface/model.py).